 Avi Burkwitz is an accomplished litigator who specializes in successfully leading defense teams from exhaustive pre-trial preparation through trial, resulting in favorable verdicts.
 Known for devising winning strategies, Mr. Burkwitz has become a highly sought-after defense attorney.

-With an impressive string of success defending individuals, employers and public entities, Mr. Burkwitz has earned a solid reputation in the law community for consistently delivering powerful and effective cases for his clients facing complicated and highly-contested claims related to employment law, civil rights law, and professional negligence.
-Mr. Burkwitz has been the lead counsel in approximately 20 trials in his career and has tried approximately 50 administrative hearings to conclusion.
-Mr. Burkwitz has also successfully argued before the California Appellate Court and 9th Circuit Court of Appeals on multiple occasions.
+With an impressive string of success defending individuals, employers and public entities, Mr. Burkwitz has earned a solid reputation in the legal community for consistently delivering powerful and effective defenses for his clients facing complicated and highly-contested claims related to employment law, civil rights law, and professional negligence claims.
+Mr. Burkwitz has been the lead counsel in approximately 25 jury trials and has tried approximately 100 administrative hearings to conclusion.
+Mr. Burkwitz has also successfully argued before the California Appellate Court and the 9th Circuit Court of Appeals on multiple occasions.

-Mr. Burkwitz graduated in 1995 from California State University, Northridge.
+Mr. Burkwitz graduated in 1995 with a B.A. from the California State University, Northridge.
 He obtained his Master’s degree from San Diego State University in 1997 and his Juris Doctor degree from Southwestern School of Law in 2001.
-He began his legal career in 2001, litigating medical malpractice and personal injury claims.
-He joined Peterson & Bradford in 2004.
+He began his legal career the same year, litigating medical malpractice and personal injury claims.

 In recognition of his impressive achievements and dedication, Mr. Burkwitz made partner in 2009.
-Mr. Burkwitz was inducted to the American Board of Trial Advocates in 2017.
+Mr. Burkwitz was accepted into the prestigious American Board of Trial Advocates in 2017.